 Please be advised that dental work should only be performed by a licensed veterinarian or doctors who specialize in equine dental health.

 A deworming schedule for horses should be tailored to their specific needs and concerns.
 During your horse’s wellness exam, fecal matter can be collected and examined to help determine any of your deworming needs.
 On average, deworming should occur every two months.
-Size of turnout and number of pasture mates can increase or decrease the frequency.
+The size of turnout and number of pasture mates can increase or decrease the frequency.

-Gastrointestinal Parasites can cause conditions such as (but not limited to): Diarrhea, Impaction, Colic and in extreme cases, death.
+Gastrointestinal Parasites can cause conditions such as (but not limited to) Diarrhea, Impaction, Colic, and in extreme cases, death.

 For a suggested schedule, check out Jeffers 3-Way Rotation Deworming Chart.

 Beyond medicinal measures, take steps to decrease parasite livelihood in pastures.
-Keeping pastures trimmed to a certain height (no more than 8 inches tall) or cross-grazing fields can help limit your horse’s chance of exposure.
+Keeping pastures trimmed to a certain height (no more than eight inches tall) or cross-grazing fields can help limit your horse’s chance of exposure.

-- Encephalomyelitis (Eastern, Western and Venezuelan)
+- Encephalomyelitis (Eastern, Western, and Venezuelan)